khanraakash/upgrad_summer_project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-## To install node dependencies head to  project folder and run in admin prvilage
+## To install node dependencies head to  project folder and run in admin privilage
 ### `npm i`

 ## Available Scripts